davidchesnut/sp-general-docs/docs/how-to-add-an-edit-mode-panel-snippet-in-sharepoint-2013.md

 ## Understand the snippet markup
 <a name="UnderstandMarkup"> </a>

-The two most important parts of an Edit Mode Panel snippet are the  **PageDisplayMode** property and the **<div>** where `class="DefaultContentBlock"`.
-The  **PageDisplayMode** property determines whether the contents of the panel are displayed only in edit mode or in regular/display mode (meaning whenever the page is not in edit mode).
+The two most important parts of an Edit Mode Panel snippet are the **PageDisplayMode**property and the**<div>**where `class="DefaultContentBlock"`.
+The **PageDisplayMode**property determines whether the contents of the panel are displayed only in edit mode or in regular/display mode (meaning whenever the page is not in edit mode).

-> [!Note]
+> [!NOTE]
 > This property doesn't appear in the markup unless you change the value to **Display**.
 When the property does not appear in the markup, the default mode for the snippet is Edit mode.

-The  **<div>** where `class="DefaultContentBlock"` is what you replace with your own content, which can include other snippets and controls.
+The **<div>**where `class="DefaultContentBlock"` is what you replace with your own content, which can include other snippets and controls.